 Pennati et al (2005) Potentiation of PacT.-induced apoptosis by the novel cyclin-dependent kinase inhibitor NU6140: a possible role for survivin down-regulation.
 Mol.Cancer.Ther.
 4 1328 PMID: 16170024

 Jorda et al (2018) How selective are pharmacological inhibitors of cell-cycle-regulating cyclin-dependent kinases?
 J.Med.Chem.
 61 9105 PMID: 30234987

 If you know of a relevant reference for NU 6140, please let us know.

 View Related Products by Product Action

-Currently there are no citations for NU 6140.
 Do you know of a great paper that uses NU 6140 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for NU 6140

 There are currently no reviews for this product.
 Be the first to review NU 6140 and earn rewards!